MicrosoftDocs/sql-docs/docs/reporting-services/lesson-1-creating-a-sample-subscriber-database.md

     GO
     ```

-7. Click **!
+7. Select **!
 Execute** on the toolbar.

 8. Use a SELECT statement to verify that you have three rows of data.
 For example: `select * from OrderInfo`

 ## Next steps
 + You have successfully created the subscription data that will drive report distribution and vary the report output for each subscriber.
-+ Next, you will modify the data source properties of the report to use stored credentials.
++ Next, you'll modify the data source properties of the report to use stored credentials.
-+ You will also modify the report design to include a parameter that the subscription will use with the subscriber data.
++ You'll also modify the report design to include a parameter that the subscription will use with the subscriber data.
 [Lesson 2: Modifying the report data source properties](../reporting-services/lesson-2-modifying-the-report-data-source-properties.md).

 ## See also